Skip to contents

 # expr min lq mean median uq max neval

-It needs to be noted that at this point collapse functions don’t subset the ‘agr’ attribute on selecting columns, which (if specified) relates columns (attributes) to the geometry, and also don’t modify the ‘bbox’ attribute giving the overall boundaries of a set of geometries when subsetting the sf data frame.
-Keeping the full ‘agr’ attribute is not problematic for all practical purposes, but not changing ‘bbox’ upon subsetting may lead to too large margins when plotting the geometries of a subsetted sf data frame.
+However, collapse functions don’t subset the ‘agr’ attribute on selecting columns, which (if specified) relates columns (attributes) to the geometry, and also don’t modify the ‘bbox’ attribute giving the overall boundaries of a set of geometries when subsetting the sf data frame.
+Keeping the full ‘agr’ attribute is not problematic for all practical purposes, but not changing ‘bbox’ upon subsetting may lead to too large margins when plotting the geometries of a subset sf data frame.

 Aggregation and Grouping